hoang-tran/hoang-tran.github.io/_drafts/how-to-setup-testing-for-new-ios-project.md

   * `Xcode` will open the project automatically for you
 * Try to `Run` (⌘ + R).
 It should compile and run smoothly in the simulator

+  For the rest of this tutorial, let's just assume that your project name is `MyAwesomeProject` and it is located at `~/Documents/MyAwesomeProject`

 ## Step 2: Setup cocoapods
 In case you haven't installed [cocoapods](https://cocoapods.org/), you should do it now